zkopru-network/blind-find/src/cli/README.md

 - `name`: `"infura"`
 - `network`: Required, the ethereum network we are using.
 - `apiKey`: Required, Infura's API key.
 - `customContractAddress`: Optional.
-If it is not specified, we use the hardcoded [deployed contract] on network the specified netwrok.
+If it is not specified, we use the hardcoded [deployed contracts][deployed-contracts] on the specified network.
     - `address`: Blind Find contract address
     - `atBlock`: the block where the Blind Find contract is deployed